Glottris/-expo_youTube_tutorial/README.md

 });
 ```
 So we moved our styles and `View` encompassing the serachBar to this new file.
 Lets go back to **App.js** and cleanup the imports we don't need and import our new searchBar component.
-And add it bellow our header
+And add it bellow our header.

 **App.js**
 ```javascript
 import React from 'react';